Shrubs

 (Aronia melanocarpa) Native

-One of the best shrubs for brilliant red fall color (see immediately above).
-Its glossy green leaves are also attractive throughout summer months and early fall.
-White flowers in spring (pictured at top above) are followed by edible fruits that can be eaten raw, added to oatmeal or preserved for jellies and jams.
-Fruits are considered a "super fruit" given the many health benefits.
-Grows in virtually all soils: wet, sandy, clay, sand.
+One of our best native shrubs for brilliant red fall color (see immediately above).
+Its glossy green leaves are also attractive throughout summer months and into early fall.
+White flowers in spring (pictured at top above) are followed by edible fruits that can be eaten raw, added to oatmeal, or preserved for jellies and jams.
+Fruits are considered a "super fruit" given their many health benefits.
+Grows in all soils: sandy, rocky, compacted clays and will even tolerate occasional flooding.
 Locate in sun for best fruit production, though chokeberry will also grow in partial shade.
-Fruiting occurs on juvenile plants, so expect crops within several years of planting!
-Reaches eight ft. high and wide but will sucker and produce colonies if allowed (the birds will thank you).
+Fruiting occurs on juvenile plants, so expect crops the first year of planting!
+Reaches five ft. high and wide but will sucker and produce colonies if allowed (the birds will thank you).

 NOTE: chokeberry shrubs are self-fertile: only one shrub is required to flower and set fruit.